 But for whatever reason, my body apparently doesn’t like to share when it comes to blood, and I was forced to spend the remainder of my day rehydrating and resting.

 Resting doesn’t come easily for me either.
-My to-do list is a mile long, I have endless projects and ideas in progress at all times, and I don’t like to sit still.
+I have several projects in progress, and I don’t like to sit still.
 Nevertheless, I’ve learned that listening to my body is one of the most important things I can do for my health.

 Taking time to fully recover from life’s stressors, whether physical and emotional, is vital to our health.